skip to Main Content

 Does a stepparent have any rights in Alberta?

-Stepparents who have adopted their stepchildren have the same legal rights as biological parents.
-If the stepchildren are not adopted by the stepparent, the stepparent may still be found to stand in loco parentis (in the place of a parent) to the child which means that the Court would consider both parenting and child support issues.
+Stepparents who have adopted their stepchildren have the same legal rights as biological parents in Alberta.
+If the stepparent does not adopt the stepchildren, the stepparent may still be found to stand in loco parentis (in the place of a parent) to the child, meaning that the Court would consider both parenting and child support issues.

 How much does it cost to adopt a stepchild in Alberta?

-The cost of adopting a stepchild can range significantly depending on a variety of different factors such as the service of the biological parents, whether assessments are involved, and whether the Court requires any other third-party information to be presented.
+The cost of adopting a stepchild in Alberta can range significantly depending on a variety of different factors, such as the service of the biological parents, whether assessments are involved, and whether the Court requires any other third-party information to be presented.

 For more information about how we can help you with your adoption, contact us for a consultation.